How to move the mouse cursor with the keyboard in Windows

 When Mouse Keys is toggled on, additional options are available.

 1. Mouse Keys are now enabled, but by default, they only work if Num Lock is turned on.
-Press Num Lock on your keyboard to toggle Num Lock on and off.
+Press Num Lock on your keyboard to toggle the feature on and off.

-You'll hear a high-pitched beep when you turn on Num Lock.
+A high-pitched beep is heard when you turn on Num Lock.
 This sound lets you know your numeric keyboard is controlling your mouse pointer.
 Press 8, 6, 4, and 2 (up, left, right, down) on your numeric keypad, and the mouse pointer moves one pixel in that direction.

 Tip

-If you are using a laptop, Num Lock is usually toggled by pressing Fn+Num Lock.
-Some laptop numeric keypad's share keys with other numbers and keyboard letters (e.g., 7, 8, 9, U, I, O, J, K, L).
+If you are using a laptop, enabling Num Lock may require you to press Fn+Num Lock.
+Some laptop numeric keypads share keys with other numbers and keyboard letters (e.g., 7, 8, 9, U, I, O, J, K, L).
 When the Num Lock is on, these keys produce a number when pressed.
 See your laptop's manual for information specific to your laptop.

 To stop using Mouse Keys, press Num Lock to turn off your numeric keypad.
-To permanently disable Mouse Keys, repeat steps 1–4, and toggle the Mouse Keys button to Off.
+To permanently disable Mouse Keys, repeat steps 1–5, and change the Mouse Keys toggle to the Off position.

 Windows 8

-If the above keyboard shortcut did not work, you may enable or disable Mouse Keys, using the following steps.
-If your mouse isn't working, use the Tab key and spacebar to navigate menus.
+If the keyboard shortcut listed above don't work, enable or disable Mouse Keys using the following steps.

-2. Arrow down to Ease of Access mouse settings and press Enter.
+2. Arrow down to the Ease of Access mouse settings entry in the list and press Enter.

 Windows XP, Vista, and 7

-If the above keyboard shortcut did not work, you may enable or disable Mouse Keys using the following steps.
-If your mouse isn't working, use the Tab key and spacebar to navigate menus.
+If the keyboard shortcut above does not work, enable or disable Mouse Keys using the following steps.
+If your mouse isn't working, use the Tab key and Spacebar to navigate menus.

 1. While viewing the desktop, press the Windows key or click Start in the lower-left corner.